gogleva/SecretSanta/README.md

     - 2K,
     - long sequences
 - why parallel version of TMHMM is so much slower ---> do more profiling
-- export cluster environment: try to get rid of my_pa
+- export cluster environment: try to get rid of my_pa (done for signalp, requires testing)
 - code profiling to speed-up wrappers
 - fix some ugly bits in the code ---> profiling again.
 Aim: not to be much slower that the wrapped tool
-- Vignettes: pipelines:
-    - summary on starters and pipers;
-    - short pipeline
-    - long pipeline

 - Individual (and cool!) plotting functions for the outputs
 - Biocheck: fix notes
 - Do something about external dependencies
+- Clean function imports (::) when they are necessary, when are not?
+- signalp: separate check for invalid organism
+- signalp: separate check for invalid verison
+- signalp: weird Cmax scores -  check
+- vignette: add types of organisms in the tool intros
+- do not need TMHMM_parallel if it is so slow?
+- external dependencies:is there a better way than manage_paths?

 essential expantion:
 - plotting functions for individual peptides (will require full output) signalp